alterNERDtive/EDDiscovery-wiki/Using-the-Settings-Page.md

 * EDDN Integration: Select if you want to send information to the EDDN network (which you probably do if you like using EDDB etc since they rely on our data feeds)

 * Frontier Companion API: If you wish, give your Frontier account log in details here (which is saved in encrypted form) and EDDiscovery will obtain information from the Frontier servers.
-This is used primarly to obtain [Market Data Panel](Using the Market Data Panel) and drives that panels information.
+This is used primarly to obtain [[Market Data Panel|Using the Market Data Panel]] and drives that panels information.

 # Options